-On Sunday, March 21, 2021, at 2 p.m., Roland Penttila will present his research on the old-west, theme park in Albuquerque called Little Beaver Town.
-The program will take place by live stream on the AHS Facebook page.
+On Sunday, March 21, 2021, Roland Penttila presented his research on the old-west, theme park in Albuquerque called Little Beaver Town.
+The program took place by live stream on the AHS Facebook page.

 The idea for the theme park came from Howard H. Hull who had been a service station retail advisor and training officer for Standard Oil.
 As he was retiring, he thought of creating a place where both the American west and Native Americans could be honored in a family-friendly way.
 His idea was to create a park in Albuquerque called the First American Indian Land which was to be constructed on land located east of the city at the mouth of the Tijeras Canyon and adjacent to Route 66.
 He got some financial backers and started selling shares in his venture.
 Later, he joined forces with the artist Fred Harmon and adapted the park into his fictional characters, Red Ryder and his orphaned Native American boy, Little Beaver.
 When the park opened in July of 1961, the park’s name had been changed to Little Beaver Town.

 Local New Mexicans were hired to portray the fictional characters.
 Dave Saunders was to be Red Ryder at the park and Troy Vicenti, a 13-year-old Jicarilla Apache, was to be Little Beaver.
 Troy was a family friend to the Harmons who lived in Pagosa Springs and had portrayed Little Beaver to Fred Harmon’s Red Ryder in parades in New Mexico and Colorado.
 Fred Harmon drew the Red Ryder comics and newspaper strips and lived in Albuquerque during the winter where the airport was open in order to send his drawings to New York each day.